alexy201/scRNA-seq_GUI/README.md

  * RStudio (https://rstudio.com/products/rstudio/download/)
    - RStudio is recommended, but you can also launch the Shiny app in Terminal
  * The following R packages (see installation for more details):
-   - shiny, shinyEventLogger, Seurat, ggplot2, dplyr, grid, shinycssloaders, shinythemes, DT
+   - shiny, shinyEventLogger, Seurat, ggplot2, dplyr, grid, shinycssloaders, shinythemes, DT, rhandsontable, shinyjs, SeuratWrappers, monocle3, leidenbase, shinyalert, MAST, DESeq2, shinydashboard

 Recommended general system requirements/specs:
  * OS: Windows 10 (64-bit) or Mac OS X 10.13+